MikeyBeez/Julie-Data/README.md

 python ../vosk-api/python/example/test_microphone.py
 # Start speaking.
 You should see your words appear as text.
 Make sure your microphone is turned on in settings sound.

+# Add model-en to .gitignore, commit and push.
+# Now install mpg123, and we are done with the foundations for TTS and STT.

+sudo apt install mpg123

+Add additional packages for modules: pip install pyautogui --use-feature=2020-resolver pip install wikipedia --use-feature=2020-resolver